code-with-high/Git-Tutorial/README.txt

 git remote rm name of the remote # for  to remove the remote connection name

-git remote rename <name of the remote > this cmd for rename the connecion name the name of the remote connection is always used to eastablish communications between the repo
+git remote rename <name of the remote > this cmd for rename the connecion name the name of the remote connection is always used to eastablish communications between the repositories